-Halloween is a traditional holiday observed on October 31 in the western world.
-It is said that Halloween originates from the traditional holiday of Celts in Great Brita...
+Celebrated: Oct.31, 2013 Halloween is a traditional holiday observed on October 31 in the western world.
+It is said that Halloween originates from the traditional holiday of Celts in Great Britai...
 Read more

 It is really difficult to confirm the exact time when Western Valentine’s Day was introduced into China.
-However, Western Valentine’s Day is widely celebrated in urban areas, where there are a lot o...
+However, Western Valentine’s Day is widely cel...
 Read more

 Christmas is not a public holiday in China or Taiwan because the majority of Chinese people are not Christian though it is a public holiday in Macau and Hong Kong.
-How...
+However, along the coast and in th...
 Read more